Florida Scott-Maxwell: Biography

-Florida Pier was born in Orange Park, Florida, and educated at home until the age of ten.
-She grew up in Pittsburgh, then moved to New York City at age 15 to become an actress.
 In 1910 she married John Maxwell Scott-Maxwell and moved to her husband's native Scotland, and lived in Baillieston House 6 miles east of Glasgow where she worked for women's suffrage and as a playwright.

 They had four children: sons Stephen, Peter and Denis, and a daughter Hilary.
 The couple divorced in 1929 and she moved to London.
-In 1933 she studied Jungian psychology under Carl Jung and practised as an analytical psychologist in both England and Scotland.
-Her most famous book is The Measure of My Days (1968).
+Her second play, Many Women was staged at the Arts Theatre in 1932.